longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 # This is a hack to workaround hang if the T114 G3 AMD wifi device.
 This does
 # the trick until a proper fix is found by simply disabling Wifi completely if
 # the main wifi is about to go down.
 It has to be in the pre-down stage as the
-# down stage is too lage and hangs for unknown reason.
+# down stage is too late and hangs for unknown reason.

 if [ "$2" = "connectivity-change" ]; then
     exit 0;